 On June 11, 2020, all outstanding shares of the Company's Class B common stock, par value \$0.001 per share, automatically converted into the same number of shares of Class A common stock, par value \$0.001 per share, pursuant to the terms of the Company's Amended and Restated Certificate of Incorporation.
 No additional shares of Class B common stock will be issued following such conversion.
-The conversion occurred pursuant to Article V, Section 5(a) of the Amended and Restated Certificate of Incorporation, which provided that each share of Class B common stock would convert automatically into one fully paid and nonassessable share of Class A common stock at 5:00 p.m. in New York City, New York on the first trading day falling on or after the date on which the outstanding shares of Class B common stock represented less than 10% of the aggregate number of shares of the then outstanding Class A common stock and Class B common stock.
+The conversion occurred pursuant to Article V, Section 5(a) of the Amended and Restated Certificate of Incorporation of Class B common stock would convert automatically into one fully paid and nonassessable share of Class A common stock at 5:00 p.m. in New York City, New York on the first trading day falling on or after the date on which the outstanding shares of Class B common stock and Class B common stock.
 The Company filed a certificate with the Secretary of State of the State of Delaware effecting the retirement and cancellation of our Class B common stock.
 This certificate of retirement had the additional effect of eliminating the authorized Class B common stock, thereby reducing the total number of our authorized shares of common stock by 100,000,000.